Loading...

 Option 3 - Website Preview via the Hosts File

-Editing your hosts file is a temporary measure to preview your site as it will load from your HostGator server.
-This lets you make changes on a server other than the one loaded by your domain when visitors access your page.
+Editing your hosts file is a short-term way to preview your site as it appears from your HostGator server.
+This allows you to make changes on a different server than the one your visitors normally use.

 When finished, you will want to undo the changes you have made to your hosts file.